HXYfighter/HXYfighter.github.io/_pages/about.md

 ---

 I am a 2nd-year Ph.D. student in the Department of Electronic Engineering at Tsinghua University, China, under the advisory of Prof. Hao Zhang.
-Prior to this, I received my Bachelor's degree also from Dept. EE, Tsinghua University in 2022.
+Prior to this, I received my Bachelor's degree also from Dept. EE, THU in 2022.

-Currently, my research is focused on the application of **machine learning in drug discovery**, with the aim of making a greater contribution to humans' health and scientific discoveries through AI.
-In addition, I am also interested in cutting-edge AI topics such as large language models, neuroscience and computer vision.
+My research is mainly focused on **machine learning for drug discovery**, with the aim of making a greater contribution to humans' health and scientific discoveries through AI.
+I am also interested in cutting-edge AI topics such as large language models, computer vision, and neuroscience.

-I am open to academic exchanges and cooperation.
+I am open to academic exchange and collaboration.

 [Publications](https://hxyfighter.github.io/publications/) &emsp; &emsp; [CV](https://hxyfighter.github.io/cv/)